mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 * `GetTexture(property)`
 * `GetMatrix4x4(property)`

-For each method, if the Visual Effect Graph Asset contains an exposed property of the correct type with the same name or ID that you pass in, the method returns the property's value.
-Otherwise the methods return the default value for the property type.
+For each method, if the Visual Effect Graph contains an exposed property of the correct type with the same name or ID you pass in, the method returns the property's value.
+Otherwise the method returns the default value for the property type.

-#### Setting the values of exposed properties
+### Setting the values of exposed properties

-The component API allows you to set the value of an exposed property in the component's Visual Effect Graph Asset.
+The component API allows you to set the value of an exposed property in the component's Visual Effect Graph.
 To do this, you can use the method from the following group that corresponds to the property's type:

 * `SetInt(property,value)`
 * `SetUInt(property,value)`